Help Care for Parks, Trails & Off Leash Areas

 Current Adopt-a-Park and Trail volunteers: Click here to submit a Adopt-a-Park/Trail Visit Report

 Volunteer groups make a big difference with supporting the care of parks and trails!

 BPRD welcomes groups to schedule one-day, seasonal projects.
 Projects may be available from late March thru mid-June and Labor Day thru October, depending on the weather.

-Projects vary based on the size of the group, the season and current BPRD needs, but can include spreading bark mulch, trimming plant debris and raking planting areas, planting and refreshing chips in playground areas.
+Projects vary based on the size of the group, the season and current BPRD needs.
+Projects can include spreading bark mulch, trimming plant debris or raking planting areas, helping with planting, or refreshing chips in playground areas.